 Though initially Pakistanis came to Hong Kong in search of jobs, lately many Pakistanis have also established good businesses in Hong Kong.
-While some have small establishments, others have developed multi-million dollars business companies.
+While some have small establishments others have developed multi-million dollars business companies.
 There are many small businesses which are run by Pakistanis from Chungking Mansions.
 Majority of them deal in mobile phones and electronics.
-There are also many Pakistani food outlets/restaurants and hair salons in Chungking Mansions (Asad Khan, interview 2013).
+There are also many Pakistani food outlets/restaurants and hair salons in Chungking Mansions.
+(Asad Khan, interview 2013)

 The Pakistanis have also some well-established tailoring shops in Hong Kong.
 Some Pakistanis have established large businesses, and have their offices in some upscale areas of Hong Kong.
 They deal in cotton yarn, electronics, telecommunications and shipping, for example, Keywin Group of Companies (owned by Saeed-uddin), Hua Dao Shipping (Far East) Limited (owned by Capt.
 Shahzada Saleem Ahmed), Cyber Communication Ltd. (owned by Abdul Zahir).
 The businesses which are dominated by Pakistanis are two, viz.
 Used auto Vehicles and its parts and 2nd hand cloths.
 The businessmen who deal in used vehicles and its parts have rented large areas in Kam Tin District and Yuen Long where they have established big yards and exports and imports used vehicles and its parts to and from different parts of the world in Africa and Asia including Pakistan.
-Another area in which Pakistanis have dominated the business is used clothes.
-Some of these businessmen have made big fortunes out of used clothes businesses.
+Another area in which Pakistanis have dominated the businesses.
 Some of the Pakistanis also deal in watches.
 One Mr. Javed has even established his own watches' factory in China.
-Another man, Mr. Arshad Khan, who deals in stuffed tiles, has also established his own factory in China for his business (Nasir Ming, Interview 2013, Ahmad Balal, Interview 2013 & Wing Yung-Doris Ho 2010: 66-70).
+Another man, Mr. Arshad Khan, who deals in stuffed tiles, has also established his own factory in China for his businesse.
+(Nasir Ming, Interview 2013, Ahmad Balal, Interview 2013 & Wing Yung-Doris Ho 2010: 66-70)